-There needs to be at least two feet of space between the sides and end of the bed and any wall or surrounding furniture so that you have room to walk around the bed, make the bed, and for opening dresser drawers or closet doors.
+There should be at least two feet of space between the sides and end of the bed and any wall or surrounding furniture so that you have room to walk around the bed, make the bed, and for opening dresser drawers or closet doors.

-How large should an area rug be under a bed.
+How big should an area rug be in a bedroom?

-Size of area rug under a bed: 12-18 inches between the edge of the bed and the edge of the rug
+Size of area rug under a bed: at least 18-24 inches between the edge of the bed and the edge of the rug

 This size range is dependent on what size of bed it is going under.